About Ukiyoe, Japanese woodblock prints (浮世絵)

 Printer: Paint one color at a time.

 Use multiple woodblocks to complete a Ukiyoe print.
 The color plates are finely adjusted so that they are not misaligned.
-It is an extremely difficult technique to make sure that the color does not appear unevenly.
+It is a complicated technique to ensure the color does not appear unevenly.

 Classification of Ukiyoe